-What will some of the increasingly growing restaurant trends in 2019 be?
+What will some of the emerging current trends in the restaurant industry be in 2019?
 What trends should you adapt to in order for your restaurant business to gain momentum?
 We asked some of the industry experts to predict the next big things.

 Restaurant Trends in 2019

 [blockquote]We expect delivery to grow in 2019 as restaurant brands try to figure out how to make it profitable while, at the same time, maintaining the quality of their food.[/blockquote]

 [blockquote]Many big brands have already started offering delivery.
 And at Penn Station, we are evaluating these trends and evaluating all facets to obtain a better understanding of the long-term ramifications of delivery’s effect on the quality of the product before we jump in.[/blockquote]

 [blockquote]With more and more restaurants opening and consumers dining out the same amount, competition continues to increase so maintaining high food quality is critical for 2019.”[/blockquote]